ihafkenschiel/nodejs-todo-app/README.md

 # Todo App with Node.js and Express

 A simple to-do list application built with Node.js and Express.
-This project is designed as a learning exercise to explore core Node.js concepts like asynchronous programming, middleware, error handling, and API interaction.
+This project is designed as a learning exercise to explore core Node.js concepts like asynchronous programming, middleware, error handling, API interaction, and Docker containerization.

 ## Features
 - **Express Server**: Basic RESTful API with routes to manage to-do items.